Computing Large Deviations of First-Passage-Time Statistics in Open Quantum Systems: Two Methods: Counting statistics in Hilbert space

 With this result, we derive the Laplace transform of time $t$ for the moment generating function:

-Here, ${\cal P}_0[\psi]$ represents the initial distribution functional of the quantum system in the wave function $\psi$.
-Throughout the rest of this paper, we use a ``hat'' above a symbol to denote the Laplace transform of time $t$.
-The reason expressing Eq.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) in the frequency domain rather than the time domain will become evident shortly.
+where ${\cal P}_0[\psi]$ represents the initial distribution functional of the quantum system in the wave function $\psi$.
+Throughout the remainder of this paper, we use ``hat'' above a symbol to denote the Laplace transform of time $t$.
+The reason for expressing Eq.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) in the frequency domain rather than the time domain becomes evident shortly.
 We emphasize that Eq.~(\ref{momentgeneratingfunctionasjointzandLaplacetransforms}) is valid only within a region of convergence in the real $\nu$-$z$ plane, where

-The reason for this inequality is that the eigenvalues of the operator $\tilde{\cal L}_z[\psi]$ consist of negative real numbers or complex pairs with negative real parts.
-The implications of this region for large deviations will be discussed in Sec.~(\ref{section4}).
+The reason for this inequality is that the eigenvalues of the operator $\tilde{\cal L}_z[\psi]$ consist of negative real numbers or complex pairs with negative real parts, which is implied in the structure of Eq.~(\ref{tiltedLiouvillmasterequation}).
+The implications of this region for large deviations are discussed in Sec.~(\ref{section4}).